Join us for Sunday morning worship Live at 10:00 am via Facebook.

 ~Children are invited to participate as ushers during the offering, greeters before worship, communion servers (our youngest communion server was 5 years old his first time!) and older children are welcome to serve as acolytes (lighting the candles).
 Older children and youth are also encouraged to serve as liturgists (reading parts of the worship liturgy such as the Call to Worship, and scripture.)
 If your child is interested in participating in one of these ways or in a role not listed here, please contact Pastor Leslie or the church office.

 ~On the way home from church, ask your child what they heard and experienced during worship.
 Do your best to focus on what they heard and not on what they missed.
 Encourage wonder!

 Throughout the year, we celebrate special holy days with worship services such as Christmas Eve, Transgender Day of Remembrance, Ash Wednesday, Maundy Thursday and/or Good Friday.
-During Lent, we usually gather on Wednesday evenings for soup suppers followed by a time of education, reflection, or worship.

 Some Sundays also have special significance and may look or feel different from a "typical" Sunday.
 For example in September or October, we gather outside for a blessing of the animals.